llpesce/EMEWS_SAVI/README.md

 The sweep will execute the runs specified in

+## SYSTEM or EVEN RUN SPECIFIC DEPENDENCIES ARE IN
+File contains inherently local information and need to be adapted to the local storage
 $EMEWS_PROJECT_ROOT/data/input.txt
-That file contains inherently local information and need to be adapted to the local storage
+# Configuration file
+$EMEWS_PROJECT_ROOT/EMEWS_SAVI.conf

+##Storage and staging
+# The run assumes that three storage locations will be utilized, those would be roughly
+1  persistent_directory: where the input files and the apps are stored before and after the swift run` 2  Swift_directory: Where the results of a run will be stored and will persist after the run is completed 3  base_name: the storage where the computations will be performed (local storage or ramdisk, in general non persisent)

 It will use the wrapper
 $EMEWS_PROJECT_ROOT/scripts/product_run.sh